Back to Resources

 What a UAE Freelance Permit Is

 A UAE freelance permit is a license that allows you to work independently in the UAE as a self-employed individual.
 It gives you legal status to provide services, invoice clients, and earn income without needing to set up a full company (LLC or FZE).
+The UAE Government Portal outlines the broader work permit framework, and freelance permits fit within this system as a specific category for independent professionals.

 The freelance permit typically comes with a UAE residency visa, an Emirates ID, the ability to open a personal bank account, and the right to invoice clients under your own name.
-What it does not give you is a separate corporate entity.
-You operate as an individual professional, not as a company.
+Once your residency visa is active, you also gain access to the UAE's public services and can apply for additional visas for dependents.
+(Source: UAE Government Portal, 2026)

 The Main Freelance Pathways

-GoFreelance (Dubai Development Authority / DDA)
+GoFreelance (Dubai Development Authority)

 GoFreelance is the UAE's dedicated freelance platform, operated through the Dubai Development Authority and TECOM Group.
 It was specifically designed for freelancers who want to work in Dubai's creative and technology sectors.

-Activities covered: GoFreelance covers a wide range of freelance activities including media and content creation, technology and IT, education and training, marketing and communications, design and creative services, consulting and advisory, and more.
+GoFreelance covers a wide range of freelance activities including media and content creation, technology and IT, education and training, marketing and communications, design and creative services, consulting and advisory, and more.
 The activity list is focused on knowledge-work and creative sectors.

-Requirements: You need a valid passport, a recent passport photo, proof of qualifications or professional experience in your field, no criminal record, and to pass a medical fitness test.
+You receive a 2-year residency visa.
+You can sponsor dependents (spouse and children) once your visa is active.
+Requirements include a valid passport, a recent passport photo, proof of qualifications or professional experience in your field, no criminal record, and passing a medical fitness test.
+Processing time is typically 5 to 10 business days for the permit, with visa processing adding another 2 to 3 weeks.

 Strengths: Purpose-built for freelancers, straightforward application, Dubai-based, affordable, and no need for a separate company entity.